KLL535/ComfyUI_SimpleButcher/README.md

 Maybe it will be useful to someone.

 [!]
 Tested on Windows only.
-Tested on Flux only.
+Tested on Flux and SDXL.

 [!]
 The code from following resources were used:
 - https://github.com/Suzie1/ComfyUI_Guide_To_Making_Custom_Nodes